 Before the nineteenth century, people kept time by the local reckoning of the position of the Sun; consequently, thousands of local times existed.
 In medieval Europe, “hours” varied in length, depending upon the seasons: The Roman Catholic Church determined each hour.
-In the sixteenth century, Holy Roman Emperor Charles V was the first secular ruler to decree hours to be of equal length.
-As the industrial and scientific revolutions swept Europe, North America, and other areas, some form of time standardization became necessary as communities and regions increasingly interacted.
-In 1780 Geneva, Switzerland was the first locality known to employ a standard time, set by the town-hall clock keeper, throughout the town and its immediate vicinity.
+In the sixteenth century, Holy Roman Emperor Charles V was the first secular ruler to decree hours of equal length.
+As the industrial and scientific revolutions swept Europe, North America, and other areas, some form of time, standardization became necessary as communities and regions increasingly interacted.
+In 1780 Geneva, Switzerland, was the first locality known to employ a standard time, set by the town-hall clock keeper, throughout the town and its immediate vicinity.

-The growth and expansion of railroads, providing the first relatively fast movement of people and goods from city to city underscored the need for a standard system in Great Britain.
+The growth and expansion of railroads, providing the first relatively fast movement of people and goods from city to city, underscored the need for a standard system in Great Britain.
 As early as 1828, Sir John Herschel, Astronomer Royal, called for a national standard time system based on instruments at the Royal Observatory at Greenwich.
-That practice began in 1852, when the British telegraph system had developed sufficiently for the Greenwich time signals to be sent instantly to any point in the country.
+That practice began in 1852 when the British telegraph system had developed sufficiently for the Greenwich time signals to be sent instantly to any point in the country.

 In the end, Dowd proved to be a visionary.
-In 1878 Sandford Fleming, the chief engineer of the government of Canada, proposed a worldwide system of twenty-four time zones, every fifteen degrees of longitude in width, and each bisected by a meridian, beginning with the prime meridian of Greenwich.
+In 1878 Sandford Fleming, the chief engineer of the government of Canada, proposed a worldwide system of twenty-four time zones, every fifteen degrees of longitude in width, each bisected by a meridian, beginning with the prime meridian of Greenwich.
 William F. Allen, general secretary of the AAR and armed with an in-depth knowledge of railroad practices and politics, took up the crusade and persuaded the railroads to agree to a system.
 At noon on Sunday, November 18, 1883, most of the more than six hundred U.S. railroad lines dropped the fifty-three arbitrary times they had been using and adopted Greenwich-indexed meridians that defined the times in each of four times zones: eastern, central, mountain, and Pacific.
 Most major cities in the United States and Canada followed suit.

 Time System for the World

 Almost at the same time that American railroads adopted a standard time zone system, the State Department, authorized by the United States Congress, invited governments from around the world to assemble delegates in Washington, D.C., to adopt a global system.
 The International Meridian Conference convened in the autumn of 1884, attended by representatives of twenty-five countries.
-Led by Great Britain and the United States, most favored adoption of Greenwich as the official prime meridian and Greenwich mean time as universal time.
+Led by Great Britain and the United States, the most favored the adoption of Greenwich as the official prime meridian and Greenwich mean time as universal time.

 There were other contenders: The French wanted the prime meridian to be set in Paris, and the Germans wanted it in Berlin; others proposed a mountaintop in the Azores or the tip of the Great Pyramid in Egypt.
 Greenwich won handily.
 The conference also agreed officially to start the universal day at midnight, rather than at noon or sunrise, as practiced in many parts of the world.
 Each time zone in the world eventually came to have a local name, although technically, each goes by a letter in the alphabet in order eastward from Greenwich.

 Once a global system was in place, there was a new issue: Many jurisdictions wanted to adjust their clocks for part of the year to account for differences in the number of hours of daylight between summer and winter months.
-In 1918 Congress decreed a system of daylight saving time for the United States but almost immediately abolished it, leaving state governments and communities to their local options.
+In 1918 Congress decreed a daylight-saving time system for the United States but almost immediately abolished it, leaving state governments and communities to their local options.
 Daylight saving time, or a form of it, returned in the United States and many Allied nations during World War II.
-In the Uniform Time Act of 1966, Congress finally established a national system of daylight saving time, although with an option for states to abstain.
+In the Uniform Time Act of 1966, Congress finally established a national daylight saving system, with an option for states to abstain.

-To the extent that it indicates how human communities want to manipulate time for social, political, or economic reasons, the issue of daylight saving time, rather than the establishment of a system of world time zones is a better clue to the geographical problems involved in time administration.
+To the extent that it indicates how human communities want to manipulate time for social, political, or economic reasons, the issue of daylight saving time, rather than the establishment of a system of world time zones, is a better clue to the geographical problems involved in time administration.

-It can be argued that the adoption of a worldwide system of time zones in the late nineteenth century was one of the earliest manifestations of the the emergence of a global economy and society, and has been a crucial factor in the unfolding of this process throughout the twentieth century and beyond.
+It can be argued that the adoption of a worldwide system of time zones in the late nineteenth century was one of the earliest manifestations of the emergence of a global economy and society and has been a crucial factor in the unfolding of this process throughout the twentieth century and beyond.